‘I send this boy’, 21.9.1896

 3. When the telegraph came to the New Scotland area and a telegraph office was set up in New Amsterdam, the nearest local town, the Forbes were frequent users of this new rapid communications technology.
 But their farm and those of other family members were some miles from the town and there were sometimes delays in receiving telegrams (dispatching was done by sending one of their own workers from the farm to the town), which at points caused business difficulties for them.
 The telegraph office suggested a solution, that the Forbes should arrange with one of the young boys who hung around the streets and offices in Amsterdam that he would deliver their telegrams.
 The manager would provide ‘daily grub’ and the Forbes a payment on receipt.
 White dorps and towns were bustling and attractive to many local African youth, some of whom congregated there.
 In the case of delivering the telegrams, in particular a ‘young boy’ is mentioned as suitable for this task, for older ones would be unable to avoid the work activities that their chiefs specified for boys of particular ages and could not ‘hang around’ in the way he comments.
 This is another point of origin at which young African males were drawn into quasi-labour market relations, for of course neither the attractions of New Amsterdam nor the requirements of the Forbes were unique.

 4. But eventually ‘boy’ lost its innocence, and this happened fairly rapidly.
 ‘Innocent’ usage is found in the earlier years of Forbes letter-writing, but by the middle and later 1890s its homogenising and diminishing connotations had come to the fore.
-In this context, it is interesting to consider the short letter shown at the start and transcribed below, written by Vin[cent] Purcocks, in 1895 a store keeper in Amsterdam, to his brother-in-law David Forbes.
+In this context, it is interesting to consider the short letter shown at the start and transcribed below, written by Vin[cent] Purcocks, in 1896 a store-owner in Amsterdam, to his brother-in-law David Forbes.

 21 – 9 – 96